Code-Institute-Submissions/SpudStar-milestone-four-project_MarResub/README.md

 Please note that for both of these cases:
 1) I created a new heroku app with new database link, a section of commits in my commit history was due to me attempting to delete the previous commits with the sensitive data using git rebase.
 2) I switched over to AWS making the Google Cloud irrelevent.
 The Google Cloud bucket that was leaked no longer exists.
-The file unfortunatley won't leave my repository but it poses no security threat.
+The file has since been removed from the deployed git commit
 #
 ## Technologies used:
 ### Languages: